XingxingZhang/dense_parser/README.md

 luarocks install cutorch
 luarocks install cunn
 ```
-The parser was developed with an old version of torch probabily the version around Feb 2016.
+The parser was developed with an old version of torch probably the version around Feb 2016.

 # Get Train Dev Splits for German and Czech
 Please refer to the `main` function of `conllx_scripts/split_dev.lua`